Mandatory winter tires: The rules in Germany and the rest of Europe

 The tires must have a minimum tread depth of 4 mm for radial tires (most common tires) and a minimum tread depth of 5 mm for cross-ply tires.

-All-season tyres may only be used as winter tires if they bear a marking ("M+S", "M.S." or "M&S") or if the tire is additionally marked with a snowflake symbol or exclusively with a snowflake symbol.
+Winter and all-season tiresmay only be used as winter tires if they bear a marking ("M+S", "M.S." or "M&S") or if the tire is additionally marked with a snowflake symbol or exclusively with a snowflake symbol.

 Special tyres are only considered to be a winter tyre if it bears the inscription "ET", "ML" or "MPT".